Saturday, 25 September 2010

 Mossley 2 Scarborough 2 (Saturday 10th January 1981) FA Trophy Round One (att: 1,249)

 I went to this game with my Dad on the supporters coaches from Scarborough, a week or so after John Lennon’s assassination.
-Imagine was never off the radios.
+"Imagine" was never off the radio.
 We got to Seel Park in good time which enabled the adults to go straight into the clubhouse.
 As was the norm I wandered around for a look and to see if there were any offers in the club shop.
-I was soon in the clubhouse myself as I was chased by some locals wearing Man Utd scarves.

-It was an absolutely freezing cold day.
+I was soon in the clubhouse myself as I was chased by some locals wearing Man Utd scarves on an absolutely freezing cold day, so they probably did me a favour in hindsight.
 The pitch was hard and so were the Mossley team.
 I stood with my Dad and his pals in the paddock in front of the old wooden Main Stand.
-Open terracing also stood down this side.
-Opposite was a low covered shelter.
-One end was open and designated to away fans, while the other had a substantial roof and decent terrace.

-Boro centre back Richard Dixey suffered a broken nose, but Boro had plenty of tough guys of their own to back up their seriously hard team mate.
 Somehow we managed a draw from the game with goals from Harry A Dunn and Pat Olney.
-All through proceedings there was trouble on the far side by the segregation barriers.
+All through the way through proceedings on the pitch there was trouble off it on the far side by the segregation barriers.
 Some Boro fans battled with the local police as well.
-The local fans and trouble makers had also turned out in force.

-My pals from school kept close to us and managed to get seats on our more respectable coach on the way home.
-Mossley rode into Scarborough for the replay and left the Athletic Ground with a 1-0 win.
+The local fans and troublemakers had also turned out in force to offer a warm welcome.
+My pals from school kept close to us and managed to get seats on our coach on the way home.
+Mossley rode into Scarborough for the replay and left the Athletic Ground with a 1-0 win a few days later.

 Tuesday 20th July 2010